500 MRCI

 The information contained on this page is presented for convenience only.
 While every effort will be made to keep it up to date, in the event of any disputes the official

 version of the regulations will be the version published by the 500MRCI.
-Series Registration Form here.

 The MODI-5-Cup is organised and administered by the 500 MRCI Ltd. in accordance with the General Regulations of the Royal Automobile Club Motor Sports Association

-(incorporating the provisions of the International Sporting Code of the FIA) and these 2021 Race Series Sporting & Technical Regulations.
+(incorporating the provisions of the International Sporting Code of the FIA) and these 2024 Race Series Sporting & Technical Regulations.

-races at each meeting.
+There will be a qualifying and two races at each meeting.

 This series is for competitors participating in the following MX5 cars - Eunos/Miata origin 1989 – 2005.